catherinevidos/Pinteriors/README.md

 * More robust backend search functionality
 * Edit pins & boards
 * Follow users
-* Like/Comment on followed users' pins
+* Like and Comment on followed users' pins
 * Secret boards